mitotic/graphterm/docs/virtual-setup.rst

     each user.
 The first time an user enters their access code, the ``~/.graphterm`` directory will be created, and there will be an option to enter the GMail address for authentication.

+ 6. If you wish to set up Google Authentication, follow the instructions at the URL ``http://server_domain_name/_gauth``